orientechnologies/orientdb-docs/SQL-HA-Sync-Cluster.md

 # SQL - `HA SYNC CLUSTER`

-Asks for a re-synchronization of a cluster when running in HA.
+(Since v2.2) Asks for a re-synchronization of a cluster when running in HA.
 OrientDB will select the best server to provide the cluster.

 **Syntax**